 Types of Studio Lighting for Photography

-There are three main types of flash light: on-camera flashes, generators and monoblocs.
-Small on-camera flashes are usually not designed for the studio – they usually lack power, and sometimes it is more difficult to use various modifiers with them (more on that below).
+1. On-Camera Flash: Small on-camera flashes are usually not designed for the studio – they typically lack power, and sometimes it is more difficult to use various modifiers with them.

 You can, of course, use a system of several on-camera flashes.
-However, to achieve the same power and quality of lighting as with larger studio flashes, you will need to spend significantly more money and effort on setting up.
+However, to achieve the same power and quality of lighting as more giant studio flashes, you will need to spend significantly more money and effort on setting up.
 The cost problem, of course, can be solved using the cheapest Chinese models, but there is no reason to hope for the high quality of such a system.
-A more versatile and simpler option is a candy bar, or simply “studio flash”.
-The mono block is a single body that contains all the electronics, controls and lamp.
-They are usually equipped with two lamps (a flash lamp for the flash itself and a modeling light for preliminary lighting estimation).
+A more versatile and more straightforward option is a studio flash.

+2. Monoblock: The monoblock is a single body that contains all the electronics, controls, and lamps.
+They are usually equipped with two lamps (a flash lamp for the flash and a modeling light for preliminary lighting estimation).
 All control takes place with the help of parts of the body.

 You may also like to read: Lighting in Filmmaking and Photography: A Complete Guide.

 The next thing to think about is speed.
 If you plan to shoot not only portraits but action scenes, choosing a fast-recharge lamp is critical.
 To make fast, sequential flashes, many manufacturers add a special mode (usually called “high-speed mode” or “freeze”) to their models, which reduces the power and duration of the flash, thereby decreasing the recycling time.